xrosecky/differ/docs/source.rst

 ------------------------------------------------------------

 Differ is split into three different packages.
 The differ-cmdline package is used to run differ in a command line environment with export in plaintext and drep (xml) format.
 The differ-webapp package creates a graphical web interface for the application.
 The differ-common package holds all classes and resources used by both applications to extract metadata and display it.

 Each extractor tool is run with preset arguments and exported to XML.
 The application then transforms this data with regexp or xslt and maps it to defined properties.

-Transformers of external program output ......................
+Transformers of output from external programs ......................

 Main application context is